halfundecided/web-programming-stevens/web-programming-2/labs/lab02/README.md

 ### Notes:

-1. Remember to submit your package.json file but not your node_modules folder.
+1. Remember to submit your package.json file but not your nde_modules folder.
 2. Remember to run HTML Validator and tota11y tests!
 3. Remember to have fun with the content.